Shikarinzikato/a-ha-fandom/README.md

 ### Design

-This being my first project, I guess I got inspired by designs I have seen through out the years, I couldn`t name any with a gun pointed at me.
+This being my first project, I guess I got inspired by Love Running at first but, as I added pages I shifted the design and came up with what I thought was best.

-I guess the design is something that seemed intuitive for me and what came about throughout the development stage.
+Design is mainly centered on mobile devices and elderly users or people with bad sight.
+Nonetheless to show that the site adjusts well to any increase you will see below screenshot featuring different screen sizes, ipad air, 1920x1080, 1280x720 and of course galaxy fold.
+Captured with snipping tool on windows, screensizes viewed with chrome dev tools.

+#### Planning

 I initially planned a single page website with multiple sections but then decided to challenge myself with adding multiple pages, to improve my ability to track and implement changes across them and style multiple pages as well as large sections, navbars, dropdowns and footers at the same time.
 The goal was to create a simple well contrasted website that combines accessibility with design, without sacrificing the other.
 I am excited to see how well I fared in that regard, the lighthouse test gave me a 95, so in that regard I am positive.

 a-ha Fandom is a 6 page website divided into sections fitting their content appropriately.
 Some pages like index.html feature the largest sections.